-- Restrictions on university-related domestic travel end September 30.
-Domestic travel after that date no longer requires an exception.
+- University-related domestic travel, including travel within Tennessee, does not require an exception.
 Restrictions may be reinstated if CDC guidelines warrant a change.

 - University-related international travel requires the use of World Travel and the purchase of travel insurance through Cultural Insurance Services International (CISI).

 What you need to do